SwannSG/cheatsheets/nodeExpress.md

 ### XMLHttpRequest

-XMLHttpRequest is precedes *fetch* by many years, and reflects a programming style that has changed.
+XMLHttpRequest precedes *fetch* by many years, and reflects a programming style that has changed.
 It has the ability to abort a transfer from the browser to the client, something *fetch* does not have.

 [XMLHttpRequest](https://en.wikipedia.org/wiki/XMLHttpRequest)